Mostert lifts 49ers to Super Bowl with 37-20 win vs Packers

 QUIET DAY

 The Niners asked very little of Garoppolo, who threw only eight passes thanks to the big-play running game and lopsided score.
 He went 24 minutes of game time between his sixth and seventh passes and finished with six completions for 77 yards.
+It was tied for the second fewest passes thrown in a playoff game.
+Miami threw six and seven passes on the Super Bowl following the 1973 season.

 PASSING FAVRE